-It's summertime.
+'Tis summertime.
 The saxophone jazz

 sounds are pirouetting the waves to find

-inner dance in almost everything around.
+dance in almost everything around.
 More

-exactly, the melodious movable
+exactly, the melodious movable sounds

 a reverberation time to dissipate the energy.

 is a watery mermaid and he embraces her while

-while searching the high.
+thoroughly scrutinizing the high.
 The sounds

 need touch and life.
 They need to dematerialize

 and to disappear into the universe.
 The